irufus/gdax-java/README.md

 - [x] Pagination support for all calls that support it.
 - [x] Pagination support for all calls that support it.
 - [x] Sandbox support - *sandbox support was dropped by gdax so this is now redundant*
-- [x] LiveOrderBook implementation
+- [-] LiveOrderBook implementation implemented on a separate repository but in need of optimisation.

 # In Development

 Desktop client GUI.
 Check the issues on the repo for open items to work on.
 Please join the gitter channel if you have any questions.
 Support always welcome.
+Note the channel uses the legaxy name of 'gdax-java' rather than 'coinbase-pro-java'

 # Contributing

 Please see CONTRIBUTE.md if your interested in getting involved.

-# Usage
+## Usage
 --------

 To build and run the application you can use the gradle script - this requires no installation as the "gradle wrapper" is included as part of the source code.
 All you need to do is:

 1. supply your API key, secret and passphrase as environment or command line variables.
 NEVER commit these details to your repo, as you may lose any funds from your account(s).
-Spring Boot is smart enough to pick up the values for these variables from various places including the application.yml properties file, the system environment, command line variables and more.
+Spring Boot is smart enough to pick up the values for these variables from various places including the `application.yml` properties file, the system environment, command line variables and more.
 1. 1.
 For environment variables set: `gdax.key`, `gdax.passphrase`, `gdax.secret`
 1. 1.
 For command line variables `-Dgdax.key="apiKey" -Dgdax.passphrase="passphrase" -Dgdax.secret="secret"` should work
 1. 1.
 For command line variables with the gradle command use `-Pgdax.key="apiKey" -Pgdax.passphrase="passphrase" -Pgdax.secret="secret"` should work